dbosk/introtools/modules/latex/latex.md

 [team-repo-access]: https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/managing-team-access-to-an-organization-repository
 [repo-transfer]: https://docs.github.com/en/github/administering-a-repository/transferring-a-repository#transferring-a-repository-owned-by-your-user-account

-We assess that by doing this you can *create and compile technical reports* and *handle submissions of (program) code with version control tools*.
+We assess that by doing this you can *create and compile technical reports*; *handle submissions of (program) code with version control tools* and, finally, *control the computer environment via the command line* (by seeing your command line history).